Computer Applications (BCompSc)

 Co-op students have completed work terms for employers such as McKesson Canada and NeuroRx Research.

-Given the range of applications in use today, computer science alumni have established careers in a range of economic sectors including health care, communications, manufacturing, banking, retail, electrical and entertainment.
+Given the range of applications in use today, computer science alumni have established careers in a range of sectors including health care, communications, manufacturing, banking, retail, electronics and entertainment.